 No postgraduate certificate course letters should be used after your name.
 However, you can display your framed certificate and describe the additional training and qualification in practice literature.

 Q Can I go and complete a diploma/university course?

-The course is designed to provide you with a certificate in implantology and prepare you in terms of core knowledge and practical skills for examinations such as Royal College of Surgeons Edinburgh Implant Diploma.
+The education is designed to provide you with a certificate in implantology and prepare you in terms of core knowledge and practical skills for examinations such as Royal College of Surgeons Edinburgh Implant Diploma.